409A Valuation After a Down Round: Your Obligations

 Critical compliance point: Granting stock options between the close of a down round and the completion of a new 409A valuation is a high-risk action.
 If the new 409A ultimately values common stock below the exercise price used for those grants, you have issued discounted options in violation of IRC Section 409A.
 The penalties fall on the option holder, not the company, and cannot be reversed after the fact.

-How a Down Round Changes Your Common Stock FMV
+How Does a Down Round Change Your Common Stock FMV?

 In severe down rounds — where the new round prices at a 40–70% reduction from the prior round — it is not unusual for common stock FMV to fall to 5–15% of the new preferred price per share.
 In extreme cases involving very large aggregate liquidation preferences, the common stock FMV can approach zero.